You are here

 • Compared with the previous reporting period, the SMM recorded more ceasefire violations in Donetsk region and fewer in Luhansk region.

-• The Mission saw weapons in violation of the withdrawal lines in a non-government-controlled area of Luhansk region.
+• The Mission saw weapons in violation of withdrawal lines on both sides of the contact line.

-• The SMM facilitated and monitored adherence to the ceasefire to enable repair works to essential civilian infrastructure in both Donetsk and Luhansk regions.
+• The SMM facilitated and monitored adherence to the ceasefire to enable demining activities and repairs to essential civilian infrastructure on both sides of the contact line.

-• Restrictions of the Mission’s access continued in all three disengagement areas.
-It was also restricted at a compound near Perevalsk in a non-government-controlled area of Luhansk region.*
+• Restrictions of the SMM’s access continued in all three disengagement areas.
+Its freedom of movement was also restricted near non-government-controlled Starolaspa.*

 Ceasefire violations[1]

-In Donetsk region, the SMM recorded more ceasefire violations, including, however, fewer explosions (about 60), compared with the previous reporting period (about 190 explosions).
-The majority of ceasefire violations were recorded in areas south-west of Yasynuvata (non-government-controlled, 16km north-east of Donetsk).
+In Donetsk region, the SMM recorded more ceasefire violations, including about 440 explosions, compared with the previous reporting period (about 110 explosions).
+The majority of ceasefire violations were recorded in areas south-south-east of Chermalyk (government-controlled, 31km north-east of Mariupol), including about 280 projectiles recorded by an SMM camera, west-south-west and north-west of Yasynuvata (non-government-controlled, 16km north-east of Donetsk), and at southerly directions of Avdiivka (government-controlled, 17km north of Donetsk).

 Disengagement areas[2]